-If you are on a tight budget, technically inept, and or only doing e-commerce as a side gig, then we would recommend that you use Shopify over WordPress.
+If you are on a tight budget, technically inept, and or only doing e-commerce as a side gig, then we would recommend that you use Shopify or one of Shopify alternatives over WordPress.
 It takes significantly less effort to run a Shopify store, but you can still enjoy the same level of success.

 If you are serious about running an e-commerce store/intend to do this full-time, know your way around web design, and or have a healthy budget, then we recommend that you use WordPress with WooCommerce over Shopify.
 You are given more options, freedom, and control over how your shop is created and expanded upon.